RiiConnect24/Wii-Guide/_pages/en_US/wiiflow.md

 ![WF_menu](images/WFmenu.png)

 * Help Guide - Shows all the controls you can use in WiiFlow.
-* Reload Cache - Press this when WiiFlow is not detecting a new game on the USB Drive/SD card.
+* Reload Cache - Press this when WiiFlow is not detecting a new game on the USB drive or SD card.
-* File Explorer - Allows you to boot games/apps from anywhere on your USB Drive/SD card.
+* File Explorer - Allows you to boot games/apps from anywhere on your USB drive or SD card.
 * Select Plugins - Allows you to select plugins.
 * Credits - Shows the people who worked on WiiFlow.
 * Shutdown - Allows you to either go into full shutdown, or Standby mode.